 What's the biggest mistake beginners make when choosing rendering software?

 The most common mistake is choosing software based solely on final image quality rather than workflow efficiency and learning curve.
-Beginners often select complex professional tools like Maya or 3ds Max without considering the months of training required.
-Starting with user-friendly options like Blender or Cinema 4D builds fundamental skills more effectively.
+Beginners often select complex professional tools like Maya or 3ds Max without accounting for the months of training required to use them productively.
+Starting with user-friendly options like Blender or Cinema 4D builds fundamental skills more effectively before moving to more demanding tools.

 How do I know if my current rendering software is holding back my business?

-Key warning signs include consistently missing deadlines due to slow rendering times, clients commenting that your visuals look outdated compared to competitors, or your team avoiding complex projects because the software can't handle them efficiently.
-If rendering a single high-quality image takes more than a few hours, or if you're manually working around software limitations regularly, it's time to upgrade.
+Key warning signs include consistently missing deadlines due to slow rendering times, clients commenting that your visuals look outdated compared to competitors, or your team avoiding complex projects because the software can’t handle them efficiently.
+If rendering a single high-quality image takes more than a few hours, or if you’re regularly working around software limitations manually, it’s time to upgrade.

 Should I invest in cloud rendering services or upgrade my local hardware?